warmuuh/milkman/milkman-dist-graal/readme.md

-﻿# Graal Native Image Build of Milkman
+# GraalVm Native Image Build of Milkman

 :exclamation: this is an experimental feature. it is not compatible with existing milkman installations (as persistence layer was changed) and might break it again in future versions of native release.

 This package contains setup for building a native image of milkman, bundled with some plugins.
-Because of the [limitations](https://github.com/oracle/graal/blob/master/substratevm/LIMITATIONS.md) of graal, several features are a bit different / missing.
+Because of the [limitations](https://github.com/oracle/graal/blob/master/substratevm/LIMITATIONS.md) of GraalVm , several features are a bit different / missing.

 # Why
 Startup time (as in `time until usable`) was always of high importance in Milkman.